Are saunas and ice baths good for wrestlers?

 This is a more modern and controlled treatment.

-You enter a special cabin that exposes you to temperatures between -110°C and -160°C for 2 to 3 minutes.
+You step into a special chamber that exposes you to temperatures between -110°C and -160°C for 2 to 3 minutes.
 The cold is generated with liquid nitrogen, and the exposure is very brief but intense.
-Upon exiting, the body enters a state of "physiological alert," responding with improved blood flow, the release of endorphins, and a reduction in pain .
+Upon exiting, the body enters a state of "physiological alertness," responding with improved blood flow, the release of endorphins, and pain reduction .

 3. Localized cryotherapy